 Member: Tim Morton

-Occupation: I am retired from a 40-year career as a transport consultant, involved with all modes of land transport.
+Occupation I am retired from a 40-year career as a transport consultant, involved with all modes of land transport.

 I currently chair the London Area, with a general responsibility to “keep the wheels turning”.

-I have been a member since coming to London in the early 1970s, a Committee member since the 1980s, and Chair since 2003.
-The Society provides a unique forum for those interested in Irish railways and I have continually learned so much from our speakers.
+I have been a member since coming to London in 1971, a Committee member since the mid-70’s, and Chair since 2003.
+The Society provides a unique forum for those interested in Irish railways and I continually learn so much from our speakers.

 Trains and railway operations, with a special passion for steam locomotive performance.
 I have travelled the world with my stopwatch and recorded steam loco performance on five continents.
-Elsewhere, I am very interested in the services that railways provide to their customers, and the difference that they make to social and economic life.
+I am also very interested in the services that railways provide to their customers, and the difference that they make to social and economic life.

-My dream would have been to have travelled behind “Mallard” at 126mph, still the world record speed for steam.
+My dream would have been to have travelled behind “Mallard” at 126mph.
 For the future, my list includes riding Japan’s Shinkansen trains and a tour of China’s high speed network.
-And I never tire of the splendidly engineered Great Northern mainline between Belfast and Dublin.
+And I never tire of the splendidly engineered GN mainline between Belfast and Dublin.

-Do you have any other hobbies or interests?: Photography (albeit largely related to railways), travel in general, current affairs, (watching!) international sport, exercise and the company of family and friends.
+Photography (largely related to railways), travel in general, current affairs, (watching!) international sport, exercise and the company of family and friends.

 I once emigrated to Canada (but came back!).